bdnorris/DES-340/lectures/lecture14-backgrounds.md

 ### Size

 You can control the background's size with the `background-size` property.
-It works by giving it a width first, and then a height.
+It works by giving it a width first, and then height.

 ```css
 div {